amekusa/cs-parser/README.md

 }
 ```

-Via their 1st parameter, `init`, `parse`, and `fin` methods can share the same instance of context object, like this:
+Via their 1st parameter, `init`, `parse`, and `fin` callback methods can share the same instance of context object, like this:

 ```js
 parse(cx, chunk) {